Project Weber/RENEW: Awarded grants

 In 2018, Miriam Hospital received a $2.5 million federal grant to partner with Project Weber/RENEW and the Rhode Island Public Health Institute to create Rhode Island's first substance use treatment program for gay and bisexual, Black and Latino men.
-In 2018, Project Weber/RENEW was awarded $10,000 from the Rhode Island Foundation for advocacy and training as well as to connect high-risk transgender men and women with health and prevention services.
-In 2022, Emily Sloan, a 29-year-old who used to volunteer with the organization, redistributed $200,000 of her generational wealth to Project Weber/RENEW, the largest private donation Project Weber/RENEW had ever received.
-Sloan's gift will fund retirement plans for Project Weber/RENEW employees with lived experience of substance use disorders or homelessness.
+In 2018, Project Weber/RENEW was awarded $10,000 from the Rhode Island Foundation for advocacy and training, as well as to connect high-risk transgender men and women with health and prevention services.

 PrideFest honor

-In June 2022, Project Weber/RENEW were named Grand Marshals for the return of PrideFest and the Illuminated Night Parade in Providence.
+In June 2022, Project Weber/RENEW was named Grand Marshals for the return of PrideFest and the Illuminated Night Parade in Providence.

-New York Times article

-In October 2022, Ashley Perry, a person in recovery and longterm Project Weber/RENEW employee, was featured in a Times article for her outreach contributions to Weber/RENEW's clients, including serving as an emergency contact for over twenty clients, transporting clients from the hospital after being treated for an overdose, going to court with clients, helping clients expunge their records, and working holidays to bring clients meals on outreach.

-The article also honored the life and contributions of Cristina Ramsey, a long-time drug user, who worked for Project Weber during a period of sobriety, counseling clients and helping with harm reduction programs such as naloxone distribution and needle exchanges.
-Ramsey died in August 2022 and attributed her poor health at the end of her life to a contaminated needle.
-Ramsey credited Project Weber/RENEW with prolonging her life for the last two decades of it, with sterile needles, treatment, housing and friendship.